outaagunga/documentation/strategy-forex.md

 4. **Momentum Confirmation**

    * Price is above the 20-period EMA (Middle Band)
-   * Middle Band is sloping upward
+   * Middle Band slope confirms sustained directional pressure and is not used as a predictive signal

 5. **Volume Confirmation**